Yabco/TarSignup/README.md

 INSTALATION
 ============
-- I hope I don't have to explain this "very simple module".
+- I hope I don't have to explain this. "very simple module".

 BTW
 ====